nubenetes/awesome-kubernetes/docs/message-queue.md

 - [ibm.com: Event-driven cloud-native applications (microservices)](https://www.ibm.com/cloud/architecture/architecture/practices/event-driven-cloud-native-apps-architecture) The event backbone is being part of the microservices mesh, providing the publish-and-subscribe communication between microservices and enabling the support of loosely coupled event-driven microservices.
 - [stackoverflow.blog: How event-driven architecture solves modern web app problems 🌟](https://stackoverflow.blog/2020/03/16/how-event-driven-architecture-solves-modern-web-app-problems/) In this article, we’ll discuss some of the problems driving innovation in modern web development.
 Then we’ll dive into the basics of event-driven architecture (EDA), which tries to address these problems by thinking about back-end architecture in a novel way.
 - [sebalopezz.medium.com: Monolith to Microservices + Event-Driven Architecture 🌟](https://sebalopezz.medium.com/monolith-to-microservices-event-driven-architecture-ff4284bf4ecf)
+- [confluent.io: Event-Driven Microservices Architecture (white paper) 🌟](https://www.confluent.io/resources/event-driven-microservices/) Microservices are an architectural pattern that structures an application as a collection of small, loosely coupled services that operate together to achieve a common goal.
+Because they work independently, they can be added, removed, or upgraded without interfering with other applications.
+While there are numerous benefits to microservices architecture, like easier deployment and testing, improved productivity, flexibility, and scalability, they also pose a few disadvantages, as independently run microservices require a seamless method of communication to operate as one larger application.
+Event-driven microservices allow for real-time microservices communication, enabling data to be consumed in the form of events before they’re even requested.
+In this white paper, we’ll cover how event-driven microservices work, presenting a sample currency exchange platform to illustrate the design and architecture of an application composed of event-driven microservices using Apache Kafka® and Confluent Platform.
+We also discuss other aspects of microservices architectures, such as team structure, continuous delivery, deployment, and testing.
+Lastly, we discuss how Apache Kafka and Confluent Platform enable and extend core principles of microservices, including decoupling, separation of concerns, agility, and real-time streaming of event data.

 ## Message Brokers
 - [Apache ActiveMQ](https://activemq.apache.org/)